 Turn the Unholy

-At 3rd level, as a Standard Action, you present your holy symbol and speak a prayer censuring the undead.
+At 3rd level, As a Standard Action, you expend 1 Channel Divinity, you present your holy symbol and speak a prayer censuring the undead.
 Each undead and/or fiend that can see or hear you within 20m of you must make a Wisdom saving throw.
-If the creature fails its saving throw, it is turned for 1 minute or until it takes any damage.
+If the creature fails its saving throw, it is turned for 1 minute (10 rounds) or until it takes any damage.

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Unarmed Attack Action or Melee Attack Action on your turn.
 You may replace either of these attacks with a Grapple or Shield Bash action (if a shield is equipped.)